Holmes-090/MediaExplorer/README.md

 - Right-click or press Escape to go back.
 - You cannot go above the root folder.

+You cannot go above the root folder (location of MediaExplorer installation folder).
 To go higher in your file path, move the MediaExplorer folder higher.

 ------------------------------------------------------------
 4. Fullscreen Viewer